ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+It is a great mistake in female educa­
+tion to keep a young lady&#x27;s tims and at­
-devoted on!v to the fashionable
+tention devoted on!v to the fashionable
 literature of the day.
 If you would
 qualify her for conversation, you must
 give her something to talk about, give